Intermittent fasting is an eating pattern where you cycle between periods of eating and fasting.

 This includes reduced oxidative stress, reduced inflammation and a reduction in blood sugar levels and insulin resistance.

-It also increases levels of a brain hormone called brain-derived neurotrophic factor (BDNF) (32, 34, 35), a deficiency of which has been implicated in depression and various other brain problems (36).
+It also increases levels of a brain hormone called brain-derived neurotrophic factor (BDNF) (

 Bottom Line: Intermittent fasting may have important benefits for brain health.
 It may increase growth of new neurons and protect the brain from damage.